Vinston Painter

-Vinston Eric Painter (born October 11, 1989) is a former American football offensive tackle.
-He was drafted by the Denver Broncos in the sixth round of the 2013 NFL Draft out of Virginia Tech.
+Vinston Eric Painter (born October 11, 1989) is an American former professional football offensive tackle who played in the National Football League (NFL) for the Cleveland Browns, Washington Redskins, and Arizona Cardinals.
+He played college football for the Virginia Tech Hokies and was selected by the Denver Broncos in the sixth round of the 2013 NFL draft.

 Professional career

 Denver Broncos

-Painter was drafted in the sixth round, 173rd overall, by the Denver Broncos in the 2013 NFL Draft.
+Painter was selected in the sixth round, 173rd overall, by the Denver Broncos in the 2013 NFL draft.
 On August 31, 2013, he was released and was signed to the practice squad.
 He was promoted to the active roster on January 14, 2014.

 On August 30, 2014, Painter was released by the Broncos and was signed to the practice squad the next day.

 Cleveland Browns

 On September 1, 2014, Painter was signed by the Cleveland Browns off the Broncos' practice squad.

 On September 5, 2015, he was waived by the Browns.

 New York Giants

 On September 16, 2015, Painter was signed to the New York Giants' practice squad.
 On September 30, 2015, he was released by the Giants.